MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 ### Parameters

 *var*<br/>
 (Optional) A comma-separated list of variables that represent objects you want to synchronize.
-If `var` is not specified, all memory is flushed.
+If `var` isn't specified, all memory is flushed.

 ### Remarks